11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Pros

-- They add a tab or feedback widget on your website where users can click to leave comments.
-This gives people a way out if they run into problems and provide feedback.
+• They add a tab or feedback widget on your website where users can click to leave comments.
+This gives people a way out if they face problems and provide feedback.

 Cons

-- Hotjar is an analytics tool with heatmaps and all, but feedback feels like an afterthought.
+• Hotjar is an analytics tool with heatmaps, but feedback is an afterthought.
 It is more focused on analytics and user behavior rather than being a full feedback solution.

 Pros

-- Feature Upvote provides a tool for gathering feedback and feature requests and displaying them on a board to customers in multiple languages.
+• Feature Upvote provides a tool for gathering feedback and feature requests and displaying them to customers in multiple languages on a board.

 Cons

-- Feature upvote provides a tool for gathering feedback but no product roadmap to give your users and team members a simple overview of what you’re planning to build and when new features and updates are being prioritized and built.
+• Feature upvote provides a tool for gathering feedback but no product roadmap to give your users and team members a simple overview of what you plan to build and when new features and updates are prioritized and built.

 Rapidr: The best feature request tracking tool for your company